What Is Gypsum Underlayment, and What Is It Used For?

 Application 4 – Radiant heating

 Modern underfloor heating systems that use fluid flowing in pipes to heat the floor must be encapsulated with a material that will conduct the heat and protect the pipes.
 Gypsum underlayment is a perfect solution because it can be poured into crevices to stabilize the piping.
+We encapsulate the radiant heat tubing so that a finished floor can be installed over the radiant tubes.

 Application 5 – Asbestos encapsulation